Should I Sell My Car Now? 5 Situations When It Makes Sense

 The price of used vehicles is on an upswing, which might make you start looking at the car in your driveway in a new light.

-Kelley Blue Book, a leading automotive resource, reports that the average price for a used car in America was $28,205 in December 2021 — jumping 28% from December 2020 prices.
-Compared to two years ago, just before the start of the pandemic, the average price for a used car has increased by 42%.
+Kelley Blue Book, a leading automotive resource, reports that the average price for a used car in America was $28,219 in July 2022 — rising 11% from July 2021 prices.
+Compared to two years ago, amid the start of the pandemic, the average price for a used car has increased by nearly 40%.

 While vehicles are often seen as a depreciating asset, the inflated prices of today’s market means you could potentially break even on a car you bought a few years ago or even score a profit.